frederic-perez/AmE-dictionary/data/dictionary.md

 __butt<sup>1</sup>__ _v_
 __butt<sup>2</sup>__ _n_ A person or thing that is the object of abuse, criticism, or ridicule. _I was the butt of their jokes._
 __butter cups__ _organic peanut butter cups._
+__butter pat__ _n_ a piece of butter formed into a ball or other ornamental shape for table use or an individual square cut from a quarter-pound stick of commercial butter. _Jack was mounding butter pats on his fourth hard roll._
 __buttercups__
 __butterfingers__ _idiom_ A person who frequently drops things, clumsy person.
 __butternut__